 The senior official was Flynn’s deputy, K.T.
 McFarland, according to two people familiar with the conversation.
 McFarland, who has been nominated to be ambassador to Singapore, did not respond to a request for comment.

 Mueller is now expected to explore who knew what in the White House about Flynn’s interactions with the Russians — and whether any other Trump aides lied about that knowledge.

 Legal experts said Mueller could be looking at whether Trump’s team violated a more-than-200-year-old law known as the Logan Act that prohibits private citizens from working with foreign governments against the U.S. government.

-Court filings show that Flynn was actively working to undercut Obama's foreign policy before formally entering government, in consultation with other Trump officials.
+Court filings allege that Flynn was actively working to undercut Obama’s foreign policy before formally entering government, in consultation with other Trump officials.

 “It sure looks like this is a Logan Act violation,” said Stephen Vladeck, an expert in national security law at the University of Texas.

 Still, use of the Logan Act, which has not been used to prosecute a U.S. citizen since the Civil War, would face strong legal challenges.

 The constitutionality of the law — particularly whether it imposes unacceptable restrictions on freedom of speech — has never been tested.
 Vladeck also said defense lawyers could argue that presidential transition officials act with the authority of the U.S. government and are not subject to the law.